-This is a carnivalesque story in which two sister witches are the stand-ins for children.
+Which Witch’s Wand Works? is a 2004 carnivalesque picture book in which two sister witches are the stand-ins for children.

 Alliteration features strongly in this story — not only do we have the title of the book (and of the fictional TV show they argue over), but also the names of the main characters, Rattle, Ricket and Rum.
 The original characters are named ‘Paca’, ‘Poca’ and ‘Espantoso’, which means ‘Dreadful’.
 So I feel something has been lost in the translation from Spanish to English.
 The cat’s name in Spanish is obviously ironic, as the cat is harmless.
 I wonder at the translator’s decision to name him ‘Rum’?